phetdam/numpy-lapacke-demo/lapacke_demo/README.rst

 Manual compilation
 ~~~~~~~~~~~~~~~~~~

-Without ``make``, compiling and linking must be done by hand.
-Assuming the
-compiler is ``gcc``, dynamic linking against OpenBLAS without linking against
+Assuming the compiler is ``gcc``, dynamic linking against OpenBLAS without
-GSL can be done with
+linking against GSL can be done with

 .. code:: bash